davisma20/my-cloud-cml/documentation/TROUBLESHOOTING.md

    - Default username: `admin` (password as per configuration)
    - Accessed via: `https://<cml-ip>`

+## Terraform Deployment Issues

+### Issue: Instance Status Checks Failing / Cloud-init Failures

+*   **Symptom:** `terraform apply` runs for 10+ minutes trying to create the `cml_controller` instance and eventually fails with a timeout waiting for instance status checks.
+*   **Diagnosis:** The EC2 instance failed to become healthy after launch.
+Check the instance's **System Log** in the AWS Console (EC2 -> Instances -> Select Instance -> Actions -> Monitor and troubleshoot -> Get system log) or using the AWS CLI: `aws ec2 get-console-output --instance-id i-xxxxxxxxxxxxxxxxx --output text --region your-region`.
+Look for errors near the end of the log, particularly from `cloud-init`.
+*   **Potential Cause (2025-04-15):** Cloud-init fails during the `package_update_upgrade_install` stage.
+This might happen if the instance cannot reach package repositories due to network misconfiguration during early boot.
+A custom Netplan configuration (`packer/50-cml-netplan.yaml`) was suspected of causing this interference.
+*   **Resolution Attempt (2025-04-15):** The custom Netplan configuration was removed from the Packer build process (`packer/cml-2.7.0.pkr.hcl`) to revert to default cloud-init network handling.
+Rebuilding the AMI is required.

+### Issue: Error related to Security Group Rules

+*   **Symptom:** Terraform fails with errors about conflicting security group rules or inability to create rules.
+*   **Resolution:** Check the security group configuration in your Terraform files and ensure there are no conflicts with existing rules.

 ## Packer Build Issues

 ### Issue: `admin` User Not Created During CML 2.7.0 Build